smartcontractkit/documentation/docs/Introduction/getting-started/conceptual-overview.md

 **Skip ahead**
 To get your hands on the code right away, you can skip this overview:
-- If you are new to smart contracts, [Deploy Your First Smart Contract](/docs/deploy-your-first-contract/) in an interactive web development environment.
+- [Deploy Your First Smart Contract](/docs/deploy-your-first-contract/): If you are new to smart contracts, deploy your first smart contract in an interactive web development environment.
-- If you are already familiar with smart contracts and want to learn how to create *hybrid* smart contracts that use Chainlink Data Feeds, skip to the [Consuming Data Feeds](/docs/consuming-data-feeds/) guide.
+- [Learn how to use Data Feeds](/docs/consuming-data-feeds/): If you are already familiar with smart contracts and want to learn how to create *hybrid* smart contracts, use Chainlink Data Feeds to get asset price data on-chain.

 <p>
   https://www.youtube.com/watch?v=rFXSEEQG9YE